sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ![enter image description here](img/Capture2.JPG)

 **Step 3: Pivoting**
-We need to pivot the date as columns to rows
+We need to pivot the date as columns to rows.
+This can be done by calling [`pandas.melt`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.melt.html)

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: